Statute Law Revision Act 1887: Passage

 The Statute Law Revision Bill had its first reading in the House of Lords on 28 July 1887, introduced by the Lord Chancellor, Hardinge Giffard, 1st Baron Halsbury.
 The bill had its second reading in the House of Lords on 1 August 1887 and was committed to a committee of the whole house, which met on 2 August 1887 and reported on 4 August 1887, with amendments.
 The amended bill had its third reading in the House of Lords on 5 August 1887 and passed, with amendments.

 The amended bill had its first reading in the House of Commons on 15 August 1887.
 The bill had its second reading in the House of Commons on 10 September 1887 and was committed to a committee of the whole house, which met on 10 September 1887 and 12 September 1887 and reported on 12 September 1887, with amendments.
 The amended bill had its third reading in the House of Commons on 12 September 1887 and passed, with amendments.

 The amended bill was considered and agreed to by the House of Lords on 13 September 1887.

 The bill was granted royal assent on 16 September 1887.

-Legacy
+Subsequent developments

 Several acts repealed by this act were already repealed by the Sheriffs Act 1887 (50 & 51 Vict. c.
 55), which was passed simultaneously.

 The act was intended, in particular, to facilitate the preparation of the new edition of the revised edition of the statutes.

-The act was partly in force in Great Britain at the end of 2010.

-The enactments which were repealed (whether for the whole or any part of the United Kingdom) by the act were repealed so far as they extended to the Isle of Man on 25 July 1991.
+The enactments which were repealed (whether for the whole or any part of the United Kingdom) by the act were repealed so far as they extended to the Isle of Man by section 1(1) of, and schedule 1 to, the Statute Law Revision (Isle of Man) Act 1991, which came into force on 25 July 1991.

-The act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 4 of Schedule 1 to, the Statute Law Revision Act 2007.
+The act was retained for the Republic of Ireland by section 2(2)(a) of, and part 4 of schedule 1 to, the Statute Law Revision Act 2007, which came into force on 8 May 2007.

-The schedule to the act was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1908 (8 Edw.
+The schedule to the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1908 (8 Edw.
 7. c.
-49).
+49)), which came into force on 21 December 1908.